Jmfwolf/docuflex/user_guide.md

 ## Conclusion

 That's it for the basics of DocuFlex!
 We've covered how to define a class, use inheritance, define arrays and objects, and use multiline strings.
 Remember, the key to mastering DocuFlex is practice.
 So, start creating your documentation and you'll become proficient in no time.
-Happy documenting!